saidulIslam1602/MaritimeIQ_Platform/README.md

 - Integration with maritime IoT sensors

 ---
-*Built for Havila Kystruten's digital transformation of maritime operations*
+*Built for digital transformation of maritime operations*